JamesMarino/MineDeploy/backup/DOCKER.md

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY

-Please note, /data is used as the backup directory as inline with MineDeploy
+Please note `/data` is used as the backup directory as inline with MineDeploy